-When invoked, this action launches a dialog box that shows the current value of the WebAppRoot property and allows the end user to enter a new value.
+When invoked, this action launches a dialog that shows the current value of the WebAppRoot property and allows the end user to enter a new value.

-If the end user chooses to change the value of WebAppRoot, a confirmation dialog box appears once he or she clicks OK.
+If the end user chooses to change the value of WebAppRoot, a confirmation dialog appears after the end user clicks OK.
 Once the change is confirmed, the following events occur: